Credit Points: Six

 There will be learning activities linked to all lecture materials which are designed to encourage students to deliberate and reflect and to provide opportunities for further learning.
 The activities are designed to help students think through and practise the specific skills and general concepts presented in this unit as well as provide valuable learning opportunities.

-- Adams, R. (2012).
-Working with children and families: Knowledge and contexts for practice.
-Hampshire, England: Palgrave Macmillan.
+- Adams, R. (Ed.)
+(2011).
+Working with children and families: Knowledge and context for practice.
+Basingstoke, England: Palgrave Macmillan.

 - Australian Social Work